 For more, check out my discussion questions for A Man Called Ove.

 In Us Against You the drama picks right back up as the town learns that its hockey team will be disbanded.
-Further, some of the team has transferred to the rival team.
+Further, some of the team have transferred to the rival team.

 These new challenges burn slowly, and Backman weaves in intimate character portraits of the townspeople until all of the problems rise to the surface and reach explosive heads.